Ada-Developers-Academy/core-unit-1/approaching-a-problem/pseudocode-and-logic.md

 1.

 ```
-1. setup array of numbers
+Subproblem 1: setup array of numbers

-2. calculate the sum of the numbers
+Subproblem 2: calculate the sum of the numbers

-3. calculate the average (using the sum)
+Subproblem 3: calculate the average (using the sum)
 ```

 2.

 ```
+# Subproblem 1: setup array of numbers
 make a numbers variable, which is an array

+# Subproblem 2: calculate the sum of the numbers
 make a sum variable, which starts with a value of 0

 loop through each number in numbers array
   add number to sum
 end the loop

+# Subproblem 3: calculate the average (using the sum)
 the average is sum / the length of the numbers array
 ```